 Halmstad University receives increased government funding for research

-The Government of Sweden has today presented its Spring Amending Budget where it is proposed that Halmstad University receives an increased government funding for research by approximately SEK 22 million.
+Today, the Swedish Government presented its Spring Amending Budget where it is proposed that Halmstad University receives an increased government funding for research by approximately SEK 22 million.
 This means that the University’s government funding for research now is SEK 102 million.
 In addition, the University receives SEK 2 million for summer courses.

 ”It is very gratifying for the University to receive this supplement of research funding.
 Our already successful research can now be further developed and strengthened.”

 Stephen Hwang, Vice-Chancellor

 According to the Government’s Spring Fiscal Policy Bill, the University now receives a direct government funding for research of just over SEK 102 million, which is an increase of approximately SEK 22 million compared with the current funding.